WuerthPhoenix/tornado/engine/matcher/README.md

     }
 ```
 This extractor:
-- processes all the matches because *all_matches* is _true_
+- processes all matches because *all_matches* is _true_
 - uses an index based regex specified by *match*
-- for each match, returns an array with all the groups of the match
+- for each match, returns an array with all groups of the match
 because *group_match_idx* is omitted.

 In this case the output will be an array of arrays of strings: